VIDT-DAO/VIDT-Datalink/README.md

 *UPDATE October 4th 2020*

 In response to the KuCoin security incident, a new smart contract was deployed.
 The old contract has been paused and can no longer be used.
-The ONLY VALID Ethereum smart contract is published at https://etherscan.io/token/0xfef4185594457050cc9c23980d301908fe057bb1 and available here as VIDT-NEW.sol
+The ONLY VALID Ethereum smart contract is published at https://etherscan.io/token/0xfef4185594457050cc9c23980d301908fe057bb1 and available here as VIDT.sol

 More information about V-ID is available at https://about.v-id.org, the token ICO website is https://token.v-id.org.